-The dry weather outfall inspection SOP is included in Appendix D.
+The dry weather outfall inspection SOP and data is included Appendix D.

 BMP 3.4 - Continue Open Ditch Illicit Discharge Program

 Measurable goal 3.4.1 - In Permit Year 1, the City will finalize the standard operating procedure (SOP) for detecting illicit discharges within the ditch system of the highest priority watershed - Mill Brook.
 The City will have the SOP available no later than September 19, 2014.